anoshenko/rui/README.md

 The "filter" property (Filter constant) applies graphical effects to the View, such as blurring, color shifting, changing brightness/contrast, etc.
 The "backdrop-filter" property (BackdropFilter constant) applies the same effects but to the area behind a View.

-Only the ViewFilter interface is used as the value of the "filter" properties.
+Only the FilterProperty interface is used as the value of the "filter" properties.
-ViewFilter is created using the function
+FilterProperty is created using the function

-	func NewViewFilter(params Params) ViewFilter
+	func NewFilterProperty(params Params) FilterProperty

 The argument lists the effects to apply.
 The following effects are possible: